udesly-adapter/university/docs/wordpress/07 - General/06 - dynamic menus.md

 ## 2 Level Menu

-You can also create a menu that has 2 levels of nesting, to create it you must add on a *Div Block* the following attribute:
+You can also create a menu that has 2 levels of nesting.
+To create it you must add on a *Div Block* the following attribute:

 <custom-attribute dynamic name="mega-menu" value="Menu Name"></custom-attribute>